drunkeneye/MAFIA.A8/README.md

 ## Localization

-The localization strings are mainly in ./generators/loc_templates/ but a few strings are built-in, these can be found in strings.pas
+The localization strings are mainly in ./generators/loc_templates/ but a few strings are built-in, these can be found in vars_ea00_strings.pas

 After localization, the binary files must be regenerated using ./generators/genLocations.py